Lygon Arms

-The Lygon Arms (/ˈlɪɡən/ LIG-ən) is a Grade II* listed hotel in Broadway, Worcestershire, originally a coaching inn.
+The Lygon Arms (/ˈlɪɡən/ LIG-ən) is a Grade II* listed hotel in Broadway, Worcestershire, originally a coaching inn and part of Iconic Hotels & Resorts.
 The current building dates from the seventeenth century.

 History

 The Lygon Arms was built in the 14th century and was a key connection between Wales, Worcester and London during the Elizabethan period.
 The earliest written record of the inn dates to 1377 and refers to the building as "The White Hart".
 However, the listing dates the current structure to the early seventeenth century.

 The coaching inn played a role in the English Civil War in 1649, serving both sides.
 Oliver Cromwell stayed there before the Battle of Worcester in 1651.
 Charles I also used it as a place to meet his supporters during the unrest.

 The inn continued to be used as a staging post into the eighteenth century for mail coaches travelling between London and Wales.
 By the 1900s, the Lygon Arms was owned by Sydney Bolton Russell, whose son, Gordon Russell, restored antique furniture for the hotel in a loft above the coach house.
 Gordon Russell would become one of England’s leading designers in the 1930s.

 King Edward VII visited the hotel between 1905 and 1910, as did his grandson, the future Edward VIII.
 In 1963 Richard Burton and Elizabeth Taylor stayed at the hotel during the height of the scandal surrounding their affair.
 The hotel has also been visited by Prince Philip, Evelyn Waugh, and Kylie Minogue.